-STORE THE INVERTER WELDER SAFELY WHEN NOT IN USE: The inverter welder should be stored in a dry location and disconnected from the mains supply, and out of the reach of children.
+STORE THE WELDER SAFELY WHEN NOT IN USE: The welder should be stored in a dry location and disconnected from the mains supply, and out of the reach of children.
 USE SAFETY CLOTHING / EQUIPMENT: Use a CE approved welding mask at all times with the correct shade of filter lens.
 A fume extractor should be used particularly where there is little or no ventilation.

-PROTECT YOURSELF FROM ELECTRIC SHOCK: When working with the inverter welder, avoid contact with any earthed items (e.g. pipes, radiators, hobs and refrigerators, etc.).
+PROTECT YOURSELF FROM ELECTRIC SHOCK: When working with the welder, avoid contact with any earthed items (e.g. pipes, radiators, hobs and refrigerators, etc.).
 It is advisable wherever possible to use an RCD (residual current device) at the mains socket.
 STAY ALERT: Always watch what you are doing and use common sense.
-Do not operate the inverter welder when you are tired or under the influence of alcohol or drugs.
+Do not operate the welder when you are tired or under the influence of alcohol or drugs.

-DISCONNECT THE INVERTER WELDER FROM THE MAINS SUPPLY: When not in use and before servicing.
+DISCONNECT THE WELDER FROM THE MAINS SUPPLY: When not in use and before servicing.

-AVOID UNINTENTIONAL STRIKING: Make sure the main switch is in the Off position before connecting the inverter welder to the mains supply.
+AVOID UNINTENTIONAL STRIKING: Make sure the switch is in the OFF position before connecting the welder to the mains supply.

-NEVER LEAVE THE INVERTER WELDER CONNECTED WHILST UNATTENDED: Turn the inverter welder off and disconnect it from the mains supply between jobs.
-Do not leave the inverter welder connected to the mains supply if no more welding is to be done.
+NEVER LEAVE THE WELDER CONNECTED WHILST UNATTENDED: Turn the welder off and disconnect it from the mains supply between jobs.
+Do not leave the welder connected to the mains supply if no more welding is to be done.

-DO NOT ABUSE THE MAINS LEAD: Never attempt to move the inverter welder by the mains lead or pull it to remove the plug from the mains socket.
+DO NOT ABUSE THE MAINS LEAD: Never attempt to move the welder by the mains lead or pull it to remove the plug from the mains socket.
 Keep the mains lead away from heat, oil and sharp edges.
 If the mains lead is damaged, it must be replaced by the manufacturer or its service agent or a similarly qualified person in order to avoid unwanted hazards.
 All extension cables must be checked at regular intervals and replaced if damaged.

-CHECK FOR DAMAGED PARTS: Before every use of the inverter welder, any damage found should be carefully checked to determine that it will operate correctly, safely and perform its intended function.
+CHECK FOR DAMAGED PARTS: Before every use of the welder, any damage found should be carefully checked to determine that it will operate correctly, safely and perform its intended function.
 Any damaged, split or missing parts that may affect its operation should be correctly repaired or replaced by an authorised service centre unless otherwise indicated in this instruction manual.

-KEEP ALL COVERS / PANELS IN PLACE: Never operate the inverter welder with any covers / panels removed, this is extremely dangerous.
+KEEP ALL PANELS IN PLACE: Never operate the welder with the panels removed, this is extremely dangerous.

-MAINTAIN THE INVERTER WELDER WITH CARE: Keep the earth clamp and electrode holder clean for the best and safest performance.
+MAINTAIN THE WELDER WITH CARE: Keep the earth clamp and Tig torch consumables clean for the best and safest performance.